iamdakshsainii/DSA-MyNotes/Bit Manupulation/hacks.md

-## important concepts need to focus while solving bit manupulation question
+## Important concepts need to focus while solving bit manupulation question

-## 1. if question given you need to maintain 32 bit then
+## 1. If question given you need to maintain 32 bit then

 ## **Handling 32-bit Integer Constraints in Division**